mdavids/rfc/content/draft-davids-forsalereg-21.md

 An interested party notices this signal and can visit the URI mentioned for further information.
 The TXT record may also be processed by automated tools, but see the (#security, use title) section for possible risks.

-As an alternative, a mailto: URI could also be used:
+As an alternative, a '`mailto`' URI could also be used:

 ~~~
 _for-sale IN TXT "v=FORSALE1;furi=mailto:hq@example.com?subject=foo"